chromium/chromium/infra/config/targets/README.md

     * Only the following fields can be set on gtests & isolated scripts either directly or via mixins:
       * args
+      * android_args (setting the os type isn't supported yet, so this won't take effect, but won't be rejected)
+      * android_swarming (setting the os type isn't supported yet, so this won't take effect, but won't be rejected)
+      * ci_only
+      * isolate_profile_data
       * merge
+      * precommit_args
       * resultdb
       * swarming
       * test (only allowed in declaration of gtest itself)